 If the limit you are offered is not enough you can request a higher amount.
 To work out how much all your contents are worth go through each room and work out the value of:

 Your sofas and other furniture

 TV and electricals

 Carpets, curtains and other soft furnishings

 You can also cover your valuables, like jewellery and art work.

 Most policies cover your valuables in two ways:

 An individual cover limit per item, e.g. £2,000

 An total cover limit for all your valuables, e.g. £15,000

-This comparison shows what cover each insurer offers per valuable.
+Check the level of cover each insurer offers per valuable before you make a decision.
 Compare as many quotes as possible to find the right cover for you at the cheapest price.